The Science of Tajweed & The Definition Of Tajweed

 Essential characteristics of each letter.

-Idghaam (merging) two letters which are similar and homogenous.
+Idghaam (merging) two letters that are similar and homogenous.

 Rules of Laam shammsiya (solar laam) and Laam qamarya